 i) ATW Resources Ltd. ("ATW")

-Almaden owns a 50% interest in this company which holds title in trust for a mineral property.
+Almaden previously owned a 50% interest in this company which holds title in trust for a mineral property.
+The asset was transferred to Almadex as detailed in the Plan of Arrangement on July 31, 2015.

 ii) Other